The Endowment Fund

 125 W Vine St

 (909) 798-7566- Fax

 Friends of the Library

 The Friends of A.K.
-Smiley Public Library raise funds to augment the collections and youth services of the library, as well as support library programing.
-Please call 909-798-7685 for any information you don’t find on the site.
+Smiley Public Library raise funds to augment the collections and youth services of the library, as well as support library programming.
+Please call 909-798-7685 for more information.